ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 \[\[RFC editor: please remove this section before publication.]]

-Some revisions of this draft specification use a different value (the Identifier field of a parameter in the HTTP/3 SETTINGS frame) for the SETTINGS_H3_DATAGRAM setting.
+Some revisions of this draft specification use a different value (the Identifier field of a Setting in the HTTP/3 SETTINGS frame) for the SETTINGS_H3_DATAGRAM setting.
 This allows new draft revisions to make incompatible changes.
 Multiple draft versions MAY be supported by sending multiple values for SETTINGS_H3_DATAGRAM.
 Once SETTINGS have been sent and received, an